Arch-Network/arch-node/README.md

 For validators in the Arch network, operating a full Bitcoin Node is essential.
 The Arch Node uses the Bitcoin Node to read from the Bitcoin blockchain, enabling the Arch network as an execution layer.
 Additionally, a coordinator chosen from Arch Node validators will write transactions to the Bitcoin blockchain.
 Running a full Bitcoin Node thus enables direct interaction with Bitcoin’s network, ensuring validators can effectively perform their roles within the Arch ecosystem.

-- **Operating System**: Compatible with recent versions of Windows, Mac OS X, or Linux.
+- **Operating System**: Compatible with recent versions of Mac OS X and Linux.
 Ensure the operating system is kept up to date for security and compatibility.

 - **Memory (RAM)**: A minimum of 2 gigabytes of RAM is necessary.
 For optimal performance, 4 gigabytes or more is recommended.